-In this blog we will cover some fundamentals around disaster recovery and data backups.
+In this article, we will cover some fundamentals around disaster recovery and data backups.
 Managing backups is one of the most important tasks that a sysadmin is responsible for.
 Designing, implementing, monitoring and managing backups can take up a lot of valuable time.
 The idea is to implement the best solution for your organisation, but this should only be one small piece of the puzzle.
-We should also look at hardware redundancy, software programs that can help restore files and folders quicker then that of the typical restore from back up and also data archiving solutions that can be easily accessed by users when requested.
-Where possible, implement solutions to allow users to retrieve their own data to take some of the workload away from the I.T department.
+We should also look at hardware redundancy, software programs that can help restore files and folders quicker than that of the typical restore from back up and also data archiving solutions that can be easily accessed by users when requested.
+Where possible, implement solutions to allow users to retrieve their own data to take some of the workloads away from the I.T department.

-Lets start with Data backups.
-Whether you have your servers and data stored on premise or in the cloud, back ups must be a priority.
-In the event of a disaster you need to ensure that your systems and data can be fully restored.
+Let’s start with Data backups.
+Whether you have your servers and data stored on-premise or in the cloud, backups must be a priority.
+In the event of a disaster, you need to ensure that your systems and data can be fully restored.

 A full back of this data is an option to capture everything that is required to perform a full restore.
-But if you were to do a full backup everyday then this could result in capturing a lot of data.
+But if you were to do a full backup every day then this could result in capturing a lot of data.
 Another option to prevent the accumulation of this data is you could perform a weekly full backup and then a differential backup every other day.
-A differential backup, can be used to back up the data that is changed since the last full backup.
+A differential backup can be used to back up the data that is changed since the last full backup.
 This way we would only restore the full back up and then overlay the differential backup.
-This option will obviously take longer to restore but will often be better option when disk space is an issue.
+This option will obviously take longer to restore but will often be a better option when disk space is an issue.

 Another option to make these file even smaller is an incremental backup.
 An incremental backup is going to back up all changes since the last successful full, differential or incremental backup.
 Even though these backup files are a lot smaller you have to take the good with the bad.
 The bad being if you were to restore from incremental backups you would first have to restore the full back up and then each incremental backup since the last full back up.
 The good being you the backups will be quicker and take up less disk space.

-One of the biggest breakthroughs when it comes to backups was the introduction of a technology called Volume shadow copy service.
+One of the biggest breakthroughs when it comes to backups was the introduction of a technology called the Volume shadow copy service.
 VSS allows you to backup files when they were in use.
 Before VSS was implemented, Sysadmins would have to ensure that all users did not have any active files open at the time otherwise the file was not backed up.
-This revolutionised the how and when backups were performed.
+This revolutionised how and when backups were performed.